Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring: : A meta-learner for estimating the bounds

-\begin{proof} See Supplement~\ref{app:proof_quasi-orcale_efficiency}.
-In the proof, we even provide a more general bound, which depends on the pointwise mean-squared errors of the nuisance parameters estimators. \end{proof}

-The above theorem gives an upper bound on the risk of the \method in comparison to the theoretical optimal convergence rate that would be achieved if knowing the oracle nuisance function.
+\end{theorem} \begin{proof} See Appendix~\ref{app:proof_quasi-orcale_efficiency}.
+In the proof, we even provide a more general bound, which depends on the pointwise mean-squared errors of the nuisance parameters estimators. \end{proof} The above theorem gives an upper bound on the risk of the \method in comparison to the theoretical optimal convergence rate that would be achieved if knowing the oracle nuisance function.
 Hence, quasi-oracle efficiency means that the \method asymptotically achieves the same convergence rate as if the ground-truth nuisance functions were known.
 Eq.~(\ref{eq:oracle_risk}) illustrates this property by shown that, even if the propensity score is highly complex and its estimator converges slowly, our \method still converges quickly as long as the other nuisance estimators (i.e. the combination of expected conditional survival time function $\nu(\delta, x, a)$ and censoring strength $\xi(x, a)$) converge sufficiently fast.
-To derive the above bound, we leverage the sample-splitting approach from~\citep{kennedy.2023}, which was initially used to analyze the DR-learner for CATE estimation, where it allowed for the derivation of robust convergence rates.
+To derive the above bound, we leverage the cross-fitting approach from~\citet{kennedy.2023}, which was initially used to analyze the DR-learner for CATE estimation, where it allowed for the derivation of robust convergence rates.
 This technique has since been adapted to other meta-learners (e.g., \citep{curth.2021}), but, notably, not to partial identification in the causal survival setting.